cchan45/MovieInfo/README.md

 # MovieInfo App

-This application lets users browse through the most popular movies and filters out movies based on their input.
+THe MovieInfo App lets users browse through the most popular movies and filters out movies based on their input.
+They can also click on an individual movie for more information about the movie.

 This application uses JavaScript, HTML, CSS, React, TMDB API, and Styled-components

 ![Screenshot (1676)](https://user-images.githubusercontent.com/77702776/148675182-c7e5574d-7112-46d2-8153-6e6ba9f2fa40.png)